maks1D/AdvancedChessDev/README.md

 ```

 **Warning!** Server on linux has to be running with root permissions!

+## Adding configuration file

+Before you can run the server for the first time, you need to create a copy of `settings.txt.example` and name it `settings.txt`.
+You can change the server settings by editing this file.

 ## License

 This project is licensed under the MIT License – see the `LICENSE` file for details.